 - All of your personal property will get taken away from you and stored until you are released.

 - You will get to make a phone call in order to call a family member, friend, or bail bondsman.

-- If you think you will get released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, otherwise you you will have to change into a jail uniform.
+- If you think you will get released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, otherwise you will have to change into a jail uniform.

 Have you ever been booked into jail?
 If you have, please tell our readers about your experience.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Can you tell us things that could help other people get through the procedure?

 Click here to comment